 The Inside: Sometimes the smallest things have the biggest personality – and The Nook and The Nest glamping cabins in the Forest of Dean are no exception.
 These two simple structures pack a lot of character into one carefully-laid out and open-plan space, including a bedroom, living room, kitchen and bathroom.

-With each section beautifully decorated in a restful pastel palette, furniture honed from real wood and corners dotted with touches of home luxe to make you (and any four-legged companion you bring) feel very welcome.
+With each section beautifully decorated in a vibrant palette, furniture honed from real wood and corners dotted with touches of home luxe to make you (and any four-legged companion you bring) feel very welcome.

 At one end of your cabin, a feather-soft kingsize bed roosts.
 It’s crowned by thick wooden headboard that runs the length of the wall.
-And atop the headboards in both cabins, hand-painted on the wall like a whisper, are words bidding you good night.
-‘Bed down’ says one, ‘nestle down’ says the other.
+And atop the headboards in both cabins, hand-painted on the wall, is a woodland mural reminding you that you’ll sleep softly amongst nature.

 Bedtime for your dog is equally cosy.
 Reach under your bed and there’s a pooch-sized pull-out doggy truckle bed.
 Doggy treats, poo bags, water and food towels are also provided and there’s a doggy wash station outside the site office for cleaning muddy paws after a walk in the Forest.